 Encourage: to give courage, hope, or confidence to someone, to provide support or help when needed.

 That’s why your intentional, heartfelt words of encouragement can be a source of strength to your family, especially in times of uncertainty.
-Encouraging words of assurance, admiration, appreciation, or affection that speaks to what’s “right” about them.
-Encouraging thoughtful words that remind them of their uniqueness and your unconditional love.
+Encouraging words of assurance, admiration, appreciation, or affection that speak to what’s “right” about them.
+Your encouraging thoughtful words remind them of their uniqueness and your unconditional love.

-Your encouraging words consistently and genuinely spoken; initiate a profound response in the heart of your loved ones.
+Your encouraging words, consistently and genuinely spoken, initiate a profound response in the heart of your loved ones.
 Kind of like, a yard sale sign stapled to the telephone pole.
-These signs aren’t a fancy illuminate billboard urging us to buy something we don’t need.
+These signs aren’t fancy illuminated billboards urging us to buy something we don’t need.
 It’s a small cardboard and magic marker sign, seemingly unnoticeable.
-Yet I would bet that each weekend more people look for and respond to these little homemade signs than big billboards that line our highways, just like your warm words of encouragement.
+Yet I would bet that more people look for and respond to these little homemade signs each weekend than giant billboards that line our highways, just like your warm words of encouragement.

 Be mindful that your consistent affirming words of encouragement make them smile when they think of you, family, and home.